 I was racked with guilt.
 It was my fault.
 Something about me caused this failure.
 Of course this is not true, but back then I felt that way.
 Deep down, I still do.

 Two children; two children with serious medical problems.
 As I wrote Chapter 2 and 3 above I broke down.
 After all these years the emotions run deep and cause immense pain.

 The therapy for mom and dad did not last long.
-I discovered quickly most people with children like ours were fucked up in the head.
+I discovered quickly most people with children like ours were messed up in the head.
 They kept it a deep, dark, dirty family secret, as if the child was somehow an abomination.
 Mrs. Accountant and I took the opposite approach.
-It isn’t a secret; it is what our daughter is and if you can’t handle, go fuck yourself.
+It isn’t a secret; it is what our daughter is and if you can’t handle it , that is your problem.

 Our attitude allowed our daughter to grow up normal.
 There was a sigh of relief when she took to girlish things.
 I started joking I had 1 ½ daughters.
 Some people were offended.
 They can re-read the last sentence of the last paragraph.
 We laugh and joke about it.
 It isn’t a secret and she is not abnormal; she IS normal.
 A normal girl.
 (I also joke I have 34 kids of which two have survived . . . so far.
 The rest had an accident in the pond.
 I am waiting for the police to show up and dredge the pond for bones.
 I have sick sense of humor.
 I have to; it is a survival technique.)